-There are times when it's necessary to call your legislators at the Capitol to make a last-minute appeal on an impending vote.
+There are times when it's necessary to call your legislators at the Capitol during North Dakota's legislative session to make an urgent appeal on an impending vote or current issue.

 As with any other meeting or communication with your elected official, tact is key.
 Remember to include the following things in your message: